- Curricular Affairs

 |SSM Health Cardinal Glennon Children's Hospital (Clinic)/ St. Mary's Health Center (Nursery)||4|

-This is a six-week Year 3 clerkship offered by the Department of Pediatrics at Cardinal Glennon Children's Medical Center.
+This is an eight-week Year 3 clerkship offered by the Department of Pediatrics at SSM Health Cardinal Glennon Children's Hospital.
 The clinical experience includes inpatient wards, ambulatory pediatrics, and newborn nursery.
 In addition, there are a series of didactic lectures and conferences.

 The goal of the course is to acquaint the students with general aspects of growth, development, physical and mental health, and illness of infants, children, and adolescents.
 At the end of the course the student should be cognizant of: the normal patterns of growth and development and assessment thereof; effective techniques of history-taking in the pediatric setting; techniques of physical and neurological examination of infants, children, and adolescents; and common pediatric disease processes and their evaluation, management, and expected outcome.

 The Department of Pediatrics assigns students to each of the following experiences:

 The Ambulatory Clinical Experience is four weeks long and is held in the Ambulatory Care Center (University Pediatrics) and selected pediatricians' offices.
 Students will have an opportunity to participate in well baby examinations and the care of common acute illnesses.
 In addition, several one-half day sessions in various subspecialty clinics will allow students to become familiar with these subspecialties.
 Also, during the ambulatory rotation students will be allotted time to work through computer-based patient cases.

-The Neonatal Clinical Experience is three days long and occurs during the Ambulatory Clinical Experience block.
+The Neonatal Clinical Experience is five days long and occurs during the Ambulatory Clinical Experience block.
 The student will be assigned to the newborn nursery and will participate in the evaluation and management of normal and premature newborn infants.
 The student will have an opportunity to attend cesarean sections with a resident and/or attending and to learn the delivery room management of stressed infants.